All Episodes

 Welcome back to the Sean Hannity Show.

-And and David, thanks for sticking around.
+And David, thanks for sticking around.

-I've written a brand new book, comes out in a few days called Trial of the Century about that important trial.
+You know, the Scopes monkey trial in 1925, I've written a brand new book, comes out in a few days called Trial of the Century about that important trial.

 It is as relevant now as it was nearly 100 years ago.

-One of the reasons I wrote the book is because a lot of people don't know about that trial, especially young people who have never been taught uh about that pivotal trial in history class.
+One of the reasons I wrote the book is because a lot of people don't know about that trial, especially young people who have never been taught about that pivotal trial in history class.

-Uh but you know about it, David.
+But you know about it, David.

-Uh these were very, very telling times in this country.
+These were very, very telling times in this country.

-Um things could have gone either way, and that would have shaped the direction of the country.
+Things could have gone either way, and that would have shaped the direction of the country.

 I think that's accurate, quite frankly.